gravitational/careers/challenges/security/application-security.md

 Log all actions and the actor performing them.

 Certain actors with an "admin" permission should be able to impersonate another user.
 In this case, log both the impersonator and the account being impersonated.

-Please document how to grant an actor admin privileges as well as how to use the impersonation feature.
+# Part 5: Red Team & Blue Team discussion
+After your development PR is posted, you'll join a synchronous video call with future peers to finish the day.
+During this hour long discussion, we'll present you with a hypothetical service, and ask the following:

+1. How would you attack this service, specifically to exfiltrate the core data?
+2. How would you defend against the attacks you outlined earlier.

+At the end of this discussion, you'll have an opportunity to ask peers questions about working at Teleport.

 # Guidance

 ## Interview process

-The interview team will join the Slack channel.
-The team consists of the engineers who will be working with you.
-Ask them about the engineering culture, work and life balance, or anything else that you would like to learn about at Teleport.

-Our team will do their best to provide a high quality review of the submitted pull requests in a reasonable time frame.
-You are spending your time on this, we are going to contribute our time too.
+Although the interview is scheduled for a single day, the only in-person discussions are the video calls at the beginning and end of the day.
+Both the peer review and development portion are on your own machine without anyone hovering over your shoulder--as we work in our day-to-day at Teleport.

+Please make sure you have an environment set up for go development.
+The tools needed can be found in the [Tools](#Tools) section below.

+Should you have any questions during the day, please ask the interview team Slack channel.

-After the final submission, the interview team will assemble and vote using a "+1, -2" anonymous voting system: +1 is submitted whenever a team member accepts the submission, -2 otherwise.
+After you interview, a panel of engineers with review the submitted pull requests and vote using a "+1, -2" anonymous voting system: +1 is submitted whenever a team member accepts the submission, -2 otherwise.

 In case of a positive result, we will connect you to our HR and recruiting teams, who will work out the details and present an offer.